walshbr/data-for-the-rest-of-us/pages/week-8-project-planning.md

 ## Plan

-* Student groups will pitch three potential ideas in groups for four to a panel of judges.
-20 minutes max for each group.
+* Student groups will pitch two potential ideas in groups to a panel of judges.
+10 minutes max for each group followed by five minutes of Q&A.

 ## Homework